ch3cook-fdu/Vote2Cap-DETR/README.md

 ```

-## Pretrained Weights
+## 3. Download Pretrained Weights

-You can download all the ready-to-use weights at [https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main).
+You can download all the ready-to-use weights at [huggingface](https://huggingface.co/CH3COOK/Vote2Cap-DETR-weights/tree/main).

-## Training and Evaluating your own models
+## 4. Training and Evaluating your own models

 Though we provide training commands from scratch, you can also start with some pretrained parameters provided under the `./pretrained` folder and skip certain steps.

-### [optional] Training for Detection
+**[optional] 4.0 Pre-Training for Detection**

+This procedure is to generate the pre-trained weights in `./pretrained` folder.

 To train the Vote2Cap-DETR's detection branch for point cloud input without additional 2D features (aka [xyz + rgb + normal + height])